 Once an investor arrives at a suitable Asset Mix, he needs to execute the same with asset allocation funds providing one of the ways to achieve the desired mix.

-Asset allocation funds are hybrid funds which invest across the aforementioned three major asset classes and sometimes alternative assets like gold, metals, and other commodities as well.
-Broadly, there are two type of asset allocation funds: balanced funds, which have a pre-defined range of exposure to asset classes; and dynamic asset allocation funds, which can change their asset mix based on market conditions.
+Asset allocation funds are hybrid funds that invest across the aforementioned three major asset classes and sometimes alternative assets like gold, metals, and other commodities.
+Broadly, there are two types of asset allocation funds: balanced funds, which have a pre-defined range of exposure to asset classes, and dynamic asset allocation funds, which can change their asset mix based on market conditions.

-Investors can adhere to certain asset allocation models which choosing their portfolio investments.
+Investors can adhere to certain asset allocation models which choose their portfolio investments.

 Asset Allocation Models

 The Asset Mix does not remain static.
 It changes with age and/or investment goals.
-Though investment advisors have their own asset models and assessment of risk tolerance of an investor, we’ll look at three models based on three broad risk profiles: conservative, moderate, and aggressive.
+Though investment advisors have their own asset models and assessment of an investor’s risk tolerance.
+We’ll look at three models based on three broad risk profiles: conservative, moderate, and aggressive.

 Asset Allocation Model for Conservative Investors

 A conservative investor is one whose risk tolerance is low.
-He is someone who would prefer a low risk-low return scenario.
-This can also be the case with someone who is moving towards the end of the investment horizon.
-Such an investor may otherwise be risk tolerant, but his portfolio needs to be rebalanced by lowering the risk as he may be nearing the end of his investment horizon.
+He is someone who would prefer a low-risk-low return scenario.
+This can also be the case with someone moving towards the end of the investment horizon.
+Such an investor may otherwise be risk-tolerant, but his portfolio needs to be rebalanced by lowering the risk.
+As he may be nearing the end of his investment horizon.